palascinochristian/palascinochristian/README.md

 - 👋 Hi, I’m @palascinochristian
 - 👀 I’m passionate about web development and creating engaging digital experiences.
 - 🌱 I’m currently deepening my knowledge of HTML, CSS, JavaScript, ReactJS, PHP, Laravel, and MySQL — technologies I already enjoy working with.
+Additionally, I’m learning Python.
 - 💞️ I’m looking to collaborate on web projects where I can grow and contribute.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/christian-palascino-57191329a)
 - 😄 Pronouns: he/him